thombu/rabbiteasy/README.md

 ### Transactional Publisher

-Transactional publishers are used to send a set of messages for which a delivery shall succeed for all messages or none.
-Choose this publisher for sending multiple messages for which it is important that delivery succeeds for all or none.
+Transactional publishers are used to publish a set of messages for which a delivery shall succeed for all messages or none.
+Choose this publisher for publishing multiple messages for which it is important that delivery succeeds for all or none.

 Initializing a transactional publisher: